-This is why it’s essential to monitor your credit score and continually works to improve it.
+This is why it’s essential to monitor your credit score and continually work to improve your credit.
 Two good tools I use for staying on top of my credit score are: myFICO and AnnualCreditReport.com (for credit score and credit report, respectively).
-Lastly, here is an article I wrote on how to improve your credit score.